 During a Cervical Spine I class, one of our course participants who had surgery for a cervical myleopathy still presents with upper motor neuron signs (although diminished since the surgery).
 He allowed us to film them so fellow PTs can see what babinski, clonus, hoffmans sign and pronator rigidity present like.

 In the manual therapy video below, NAIOMT faculty member Kathy Stupansky demonstrates a manipulation for an extension restriction on the right at C56.
 Please note, this is a technique covered in our Advanced Spinal Manipulation course.
-Our Cervical Spine I and II courses are great stops on the path to getting to this level.
+Our Cervical Spine I and II courses are essential stops on the path to getting to this level.

 Do you see patients experiencing headaches in the clinic?
 In the manual therapy video below, our Texas-based NAIOMT faculty member, Michael Lucido, demonstrates how physical therapists can evaluate a patient's suspected cervicogenic headache.

 In the manual therapy lab demonstration below, NAIOMT teaching faculty Terry Pratt, MS, PT, COMT, FAAOMPT addresses modifications to the Halpike-Dix maneuver for BPPV.
 The majority of patients have sensitivity in cervical spine extension and rotation.